revanthparsa/revanthparsa.github.io/_pages/about.md

 I am currently working as a Business Analyst at [Dhurin](https://dhurin.in/) in Banglore.

-I did my master's in Artificial Intelligence at the [Indian Institute of Technology Jodhpur](http://iitj.ac.in/).
+I completed my Masters degree in Artificial Intelligence at the [Indian Institute of Technology Jodhpur](http://iitj.ac.in/).
 I did my Masters Thesis Project (MTP) under the supervision of [Dr. Anand Mishra](https://anandmishra22.github.io/).

-I completed my Bachelors’ degree in Electronics & Communication Engineering from [Indian Institute of Technology Guwahati](https://www.iitg.ac.in/) in 2019.
+I completed my Bachelors degree in Electronics & Communication Engineering from [Indian Institute of Technology Guwahati](https://www.iitg.ac.in/) in 2019.